Khuirul-Huda/Khuirul-Huda/README.md

 ### 👋 Hi There!
 Call me "Huda".
-I'm a student.
+Now I am an Informatics Engineering student at a state university in Indonesia.

 2 years experienced in game server administration.
 I have small gaming community.
 I loves to code and customize anything such as my OS.
 I use
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black) for daily use.
 </div>